ohDEER is the leader in all natural deer, mosquito, and tick control.

 Deer are beautiful, amazing to watch, and are a healthy food source for humans.

-Today we share and discuss an aspect of deer, a function of their biomechanics, that has long fascinated and held the delighted the imagination of we humans – and that is the way they run and cover ground.
+Today we share and discuss an aspect of deer, a function of their biomechanics, that has long fascinated and held and delighted the imagination of we humans – and that is the way they run and cover ground.

 Yes, deer running hold our attention so; they inspire us.
 As evidence, please do a web search of the term “deer run.”